torreyleonard/algotrader/README.md

 I'll only add a few examples here, but for the full documentation visit the [Data Library Docs.](https://github.com/Ladinn/algotrader/blob/master/docs/DATA.md)

-#### Realtime streaming
+#### Real time streaming

 To stream live quotes from Yahoo Finance, you'll need an array of symbols that you want to monitor.
 If you only need data on one, just fill the array with that single symbol.
 The [```Stream```](https://github.com/Ladinn/algotrader/blob/master/docs/DATA.md#Stream) class is an extension of the Node EventEmitter, so  you can either use ```.on()``` or ```.pipe()``` like other events.

 Once the stream starts, a data object for each symbol is immediately received.
-You will then begin to get realtime updates.
+You will then begin to get real time updates.
 Note that the data objects streamed by Yahoo aren't always of the same format, so make sure to have a check for ```undefined``` each time you access a key in the object.

 ```js
 const Stream = algotrader.Data.Stream;